Identity Access Management (IAM)

 Adding a membership

-You can assign a user to a group with the following API.
-To do this, you should be a manager
+You can assign a user to a group using the API below.
+To do so, you must be a manager

 or an owner